BrahMos: Indian Air Force

+The Indian Air Force also operates surface launched (transporter erector launcher) variants.
+The number of TELs in service with IAF is unknown.
+The land based weapons complex was inducted into the force in December 2014.
+The variants were test fired once from the Pokhran Test Range in 2016, twice from the Trak Island, Nicobar Islands in October 2019 as part of a training missions and once from the Integrated Test Range Launch Complex 3 in December 2019 along with an air-launched anti-ship missile.

 As of July 2024, 40 Sukhoi Su-30MKIs have been modified to carry BrahMos missiles.
 The range of air launched BrahMos is already upgraded to 450 km and will be increased to over 800 km.
 Another 84 jets will be modified under the Super Sukhoi upgrade programme.

 On 5 August 2025, the Defence Acquisition Council cleared the procurement of 110 BrahMos air-launched cruise missiles for the Indian Air Force at a cost of ₹10800 crore.